Dryft-Systems/syt/README.md

 # Syt
 Syt is a traffic optimization application for lowering emmissions at red lights.
+- Eliminates the need for conducting traffic studies
+- Optimized for edge hardware
+- State of the art object detection model
 # Documentation
 You can find the Syt documentation on the [docs website](https://dryft-8e163c98.mintlify.app/introduction).
 # License